brilhana/brilhana.github.io/_posts/2018-05-17-longstaff.markdown

 **Reference**

-Francis A. Longstaff and Eduardo S. Schwartz. *Valuing American Options by Simulation: A Simple Least-Squares Approach*.
+Francis Longstaff and Eduardo Schwartz. *Valuing American Options by Simulation: A Simple Least-Squares Approach*.
 The Review of Financial Studies, Vol. 14, No. 1, 2001.